What’s the deal with band scholarships?

-If you’d rather click around on your own, check out the Aboriginal Bursaries Search Tool through the federal government that lists bursaries and scholarships specifically for aboriginal students.
+If you’d rather click around on your own, check out the federal government's Indigenous Bursaries Search Tool that lists bursaries and scholarships specifically for aboriginal students.
 Be sure to also check out my post about accessing supports for indigenous students.

 Read More Good Stuff